WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 The `msgid` is the string to be translated, and `msgstr` is the translated string, which in the pot file the msgstr will be empty.

-You should copy this file using the language code you are going to translate, in this case Esperanto (eo):
+A po file is then created from this template, which is the same format, but the translations filled in.
+You should copy the file using the language code you are going to translate, this example will use the Esperanto (eo) language:

 ```
 cp myguten.pot myguten-eo.po
 ```

-You then go through the `.po` file and add the translation to all the `msgstr`
+You then go through the `.po` file and add the translation to all the `msgstr` sets:

 ```
 #: block.js:6